danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 - Filegroups will be reused every three months.

-  ¿Why?
+  ï¿½Why?
 It it just an example.
 Consider it was the result of previous analysis, this is just one way to define FGs and save as much space as possible when data compression is implemented

 - The original table contains data from January 2013 to May 2016